This page provides brief details of the Masonic talks I am offering currently.

 My talks vary in length from 15 to 45 minutes, plus a Q&A session.
 I ask for a total time allocation of between 45 and 60 minutes.
 All talks can be delivered face-to-face or online, with or without slides.
 When delivering at a Lodge or Chapter meeting I prefer to give the talk after the Lodge or Chapter has closed.

-To arrange a talk, please consider the following list and then contact me using the button below with a proposed talk and a proposed date.
+To arrange a talk, please review the following list and then contact me using the button below with a proposed talk and a preferred date.

 Please note, I do not circulate copies of the texts of my talks.
 However, I am now sharing recordings of some of them on my YouTube channel here.

 1. Scouting & Freemasonry: two parallel organisations?